Gausman throws 6 shutout innings, Giants hold off Dodgers - WHIZ News

 Austin Slater also connected against Kershaw (7-4), sending the Giants to their third win in the four-game set after Los Angeles posted a three-game sweep last weekend.
 San Francisco has the second-best record in the majors at 33-20 and is a half-game behind San Diego in the NL West.

-The Giants had a 5-0 lead before the Dodgers rallied on a pair of two-run homers by Albert Pujols and Max Muncy.
+Most expected the Dodgers and Padres to be competing atop the division, but the defending World Series champions are in third place.
+Los Angeles (31-22) trails San Diego by 2 1/2 games and are two games in back of San Francisco for second.

-Pujols’ drive to left in the ninth was his 1,357th extra-base hit, which moved him past Babe Ruth for fourth on the career list.
-It was his third homer since joining the defending World Series champions on May 17 and No. 670 for his career.
+“Their starting pitching has been really good as well.
+They have a lot of pieces over there on both sides of the ball,” Kershaw said.

-After surrendering Pujols’ homer with one out, Jake McGee struck out Will Smith and got Austin Barnes to fly out for his 12th save in 14 opportunities.
+The Giants had a 5-0 lead before the Dodgers rallied on a pair of two-run homers by Max Muncy and Albert Pujols.

-Gausman became the first San Francisco starter to win five games in May since Madison Bumgarner in 2014.
+After surrendering Pujols’ homer with one out in the ninth, Jake McGee struck out Will Smith and got Austin Barnes to fly out for his 12th save in 14 opportunities.

 Kershaw came into the game 24-13 with a 1.79 ERA against the Giants, but allowed five runs for only the second time in 50 starts against the Dodgers’ arch rival.
 The left-hander struck out six, but gave up seven hits and walked three.